hohlerde/NetEbics/README.md

 # License

-See the file LICENSE.txt for further information.
+See the file LICENSE for further information.